EUCAIM/handbook/Federated.md

 # 7\.
 Option 2: Setting up a Federated Node  {#7.-option-2:-setting-up-a-federated-node}

+This section describes the requirements and process of setting up a node, including the security and privacy considerations and the expected Service Level Agreement.
+It describes the requirements and setps to achieve Tier 1 to Tier 3 compliance.
+Additionally, [section 7.5]({#7.5.-setting-up-a-local-node-with-mini-node}) describes the EUCAIM mini-node Software package, which provides an open-source solution for setting up a minimal node, capable of reachin Tier-2 compliance at the level of the services and Tier-3 compliance at the level of the data.
+Data Holders that have not set up their own node could find in this package a helpful software stack to deploy their own nodes.

 ## 7.1.
 Setting up the node {#7.1.-setting-up-the-node}

 Data holders who opt to host the data locally must set up a local node capable of storing and processing the data extracted, anonymised and standardised.
 The requirements for the node depend on the amount of data to be processed.
 [Table 7](#tab_localnodespec2) and [Table 8](#tab_localnodespec3) show the minimum required expected for Tier 2 and Tier 3 node.